Upgrade MLAPI to Netcode for GameObjects

 The page also includes information on nested serial types.

 SyncVars have been removed in Netcode.
 Convert your existing SyncVars into NetworkVariables.

-After you are done upgrading your project, you can remove the Netcode Patcher package from your project in the Unity Package Manager as it is no longer needed.
+After you are done upgrading your project, you can remove the Netcode Patcher package from your project in the Unity Package Manager as it's no longer needed.

-Error: The type or namespace name 'MLAPI' could not be found
+Error: The type or namespace name 'MLAPI' can't be found

 This error will pop up if your project uses Assembly definition (